openvinotoolkit/openvino/docs/ops/comparison/Greater_1.md

 **Category**: Comparison binary operation

-**Short description**: *Greater* performs element-wise comparison operation with two given tensors applying multi-directional broadcast rules specified in the `auto_broadcast` attribute.
+**Short description**: *Greater* performs element-wise comparison operation with two given tensors applying broadcast rules specified in the `auto_broadcast` attribute.

 **Detailed description**
 Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attributes is not `none`.
 Broadcasting is performed according to `auto_broadcast` value.